 Frank was the son of William “Henry” Stilwell and Charlotte B. “Sarah” Winfrey.
 Frank was born in Iowa in 1856.
-Shortly afterwards, the family moved to Kansas Territory to a location on the Santa Fe Trail.
+Shortly afterward, the family moved to Kansas Territory to a location on the Santa Fe Trail.
 When he grew up, he and his brother Simpson were in Anadarko, Oklahoma before traveling to Prescott, Arizona Territory in 1877.
 Though his brother Simpson would take a more honorable path, becoming an Indian fighter, scout, Deputy U.S. Marshal, police judge, and U.S. Commissioner, Frank was not destined to do so.

 While in Prescott, Frank worked at Miller’s Ranch and killed another man after an argument.
 He was later acquitted on the grounds of self-defense.
 When Frank’s brother Simpson left Arizona for Fort Davis, Texas Frank remained in Arizona and then went to work as a teamster.
 Later, he staked a claim and worked a mine in Mojave County and in 1879 got into another argument with a man over claim-jumping.
 After brutally beating and killing the man with a rock, he was charged with murder but escaped a grand jury indictment for lack of evidence.